cythral/lambdajection/CONTRIBUTING.md

 ## 6. Gotchas & Tips

-- To add a new dependency to a project, run `dotnet add package [package] --no-restore` then `dotnet restore --force-evaluate`
+- To add a new dependency to a project, delete that project's lock file then run `dotnet add package PackageId`
 - The [Markdown All-In-One VSCode extension](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) can be used to update table of contents in the README and contributing guide.
-- To run a build without checking formatting, do `dotnet build -p:RunFormatter=false` (formatting can sometimes take awhile, be sure to run formatters after you're done iterating though).

 ## 7. Licensing